-Join Ellery Connell for an in-depth discussion in this video Creating keyframes, part of Getting Started with MODO 601.
+Join Ellery Connell for an in-depth discussion in this video Creating keyframes, part of Learning MODO 601.

 In this video, we'll have a look at simple animation, that is called Keyframe …Animation, and how that's set up inside a Modo. …And if you open the scene file, bouncing ball start from your Projects folder. …You'll have this file that has a simple ground plane, and then has a sphere. …And everything is set up, ready for you to animate. …So, the idea behind keyframes is that at major points in time in an animation …different values are set for pretty much anything. …They could be position, they could rotation, scale, could be a color.…